 Wednesday, 27 November 2024, 14:00-15:30 CET | online (registration)

 At the end of the first quarter of the 21st century, transit migration across the migratory corridors of the Americas has turned into a salient and political feature.
-Based on the combination of multi-sited and digital ethnography, enriched by historical research and a migrant-centered approach that reconstructs the transit journeys of 14 migrants from Syria, Iraq, Nigeria, Sudan, Zimbabwe, Haiti, Cuba, Colombia, and Venezuela whom I met in Quito, Meteti, and Houston between 2016 and 2023, in this talk I will examine examines the transnational journeys of forcibly displaced migrants from Asia, Africa, the Caribbean, and the Andes as they navigate South American countries and traverse the Andean Region-Central American migratory corridor en route to the U.S. The talk examines why their mobility towards first initial South American countries transforms into a relentless experience of inhabiting the transit.
+Based on the combination of multi-sited and digital ethnography, enriched by historical research and a migrant-centered approach that reconstructs the transit journeys of 14 migrants from Syria, Iraq, Nigeria, Sudan, Zimbabwe, Haiti, Cuba, Colombia, and Venezuela whom I met in Quito, Meteti, and Houston between 2016 and 2023, in this talk I will examine the transnational journeys of forcibly displaced migrants from Asia, Africa, the Caribbean, and the Andes as they navigate South American countries and traverse the Andean Region-Central American migratory corridor en route to the U.S. The talk examines why their mobility towards first initial South American countries transforms into a relentless experience of inhabiting the transit.
 It confronts how their transnational movements are shaped by, and collide with, the forces of contemporary violence, uneven geographical development, and racialized, exclusionary border regimes.

 Trapped at the crossroads of (im)mobility and structures of oppression, migrants are compelled to inhabit a state of perpetual transit, ceaselessly resisting through spatial and digital struggles for survival.
 This is the heart of their flights and fights—and an essential part of what this lecture will discuss.